-Our paper is also related to the New Keynesian body of literature that incorporates Mortensen and Pissarides (1994) types of labor market search-and-matching frictions.
-Our model is largely adapted from papers such as Trigari (2006), Christoffel and Kuester (2008), Christoffel, Kuester, and Lizert (2009), and Gertler and Trigari (2009).
-In contrast to these papers, we calibrate the model, namely, the nominal wage stickiness and elasticity of the wage-push factor with respect to inflation expectations, to match our new empirical facts.11 Papers such as Christiano, Eichenbaum, and Evans (2005), Smets and Wouters (2007), and Gali, Smets, and Wouters (2012) have shown that wage rigidities play an important role in explaining US aggregate data.
+Finally, our paper is related to the New Keynesian literature that incorporates Mortensen and Pissarides (1994) types of labor market search-and-matching frictions.
+Our model is largely adapted from papers such as Trigari (2006), Christoffel and Kuester (2008), Christoffel et al. (2009), and Gertler and Trigari (2009).
+This framework allows us to incorporate general equilibrium aspects and explore different shocks that consumers might have in mind when forming expectations (Andre et al., 2022b).
+In contrast to these papers, we calibrate the model, specifically, the nominal wage stickiness and elasticity of the wage-push factor with respect to inflation expectations, to match our new empirical facts.7 Papers such as Christiano et al. (2005), Smets and Wouters (2007), and Gali et al. (2012) have shown that wage rigidities play an important role in explaining US aggregate data.
 Our paper provides additional evidence that wage rigidity is deeply embedded in consumers' inflation and income growth expectations, at least as of the time of our survey in 2022, amid a period of elevated inflation.
+Recent work by Afrouzi et al. (2024) and Guerreiro et al. (2024) provide further evidence in this context as well as more micro-founded modeling approaches.